kirandash/Python/django_restapi_ecom/readme.md

 Show photo field in JSON and add warranty file content to product description field if a file is uploaded.
 1. Serializer settings: Note that all serializer fields are read_only bydefault.
 But if a field is not present in the model, we should set it as write_only true.
 But note that it will not be saved in model.
 2. **validated_data**: This data has already passed through serializer and model validation process.
 It is used to create or update a model.

+### 4.7 Module 4 Quiz
+1. How to make sure a serializer field is read only?

+    Ans: `serializers.BooleanField(read_only=True)`

+2. All number serializer fields, IntegerField, FloatField and DecimalField can be constrained with min_value and max_value.

+3. DateTimeField serializer field can accept custom i/p format for the date and time.

+4. For DictField serializer field, value can be any data type and key must be a string.

+5. Example of composite fields: DictField, ListField

+6. write-only field in model serializer is used: when the field is used to populate other model fields